ToxicPie/DBMS21-final/README.md

 docker-compose up
 ```

-To start a development server, first switch to the development branch by `git checkout development`, then the commands above.
+To start a development server, first switch to the development branch by `git checkout development`, then run the commands above.